01 of 16

 New York City-based Home Design and Remodeling created this modern rustic bathroom for a teenage boy.
 The black and white floor tile adds a show-stealing pattern.
 The rough-hewed cabinet, and matching shelves can be considered manly touches.
 Black shower and tub fixtures are a striking contrast against the white subway tile.
 Above the compact mirror is an industrial styled brass light.Continue to 12 of 16 below.

 12 of 16

 Wallpaper That Works for Different Ages

-The interior design team at Studio McGee out of Utah admit that they do not typically use wallpaper.
+The interior design team at Studio McGee out of Utah admits that they do not typically use wallpaper.
 But they do believe that installing it in a bathroom for teenagers is an excellent idea.
-For instance, the whimsical, yet grown up wallpaper shown here.
+For instance, the whimsical, yet grown-up wallpaper shown here.
 The designers picked the pattern because it would not feel childish as the teen as get older.Continue to 13 of 16 below.

 13 of 16

 Use a Stencil to Fake the Look of Expensive Wallpaper

 If you ever shopped around for water-resistant wallpaper suited for bathroom use than you know it can get pricey.
 When the blogger behind Dwellings by Devore was renovating this bathroom for her teenagers, she decided to get the look of wallpaper using a stencil.
 The repeating flamingo pattern she created lends a playful touch to the room without breaking the bank.Continue to 14 of 16 below.